OllieJones/sqlite-object-cache/readme.txt

 == Upgrade Notice ==

-This release uses php's [APCu](https://www.php.net/manual/en/book.apcu.php) RAM cache to speed things up.
-To use APCu, make sure the extension is enabled in your server's php configuration.
-Then give the command `wp config set --raw WP_SQLITE_OBJECT_CACHE_APCU true` or put the line `define( 'WP_SQLITE_OBJECT_CACHE_APCU', true );` into your `wp-config.php` file by other means.
+This release optionally uses php's [APCu](https://www.php.net/manual/en/book.apcu.php) RAM cache extension to speed things up.
+You can opt in to using it via the plugin's dashboard page at Settings -> Object Cache.
+Please see the plugin's Installation instructions.

 This release offers WP-CLI support.
 Give the command `wp help sqlite-object-cache` for usage instructions.